Hot Car Deaths: Radar Technology Can Save Lives

-Changing human behaviour
+Changing human behavior

-In the absence of ready technical solutions to the problem, campaign groups have advocated a host of good measures to help us change our behaviour and ensure we remember that a child is in the back seat.
+In the absence of ready technical solutions to the problem, campaign groups have advocated a host of good measures to help us change our behavior and ensure we remember that a child is in the back seat.

 These reminders include: